-Crisis Support
+Crisis & Emergency Support Resources

-If you’re overwhelmed or in distress, you deserve support that honors your autonomy and affirms your experience.
-This page includes a range of options—whether you’re looking for peer connection, community-based care, or immediate crisis response.
-I’ve indicated which resources are peer-led and non-carceral, and which may involve police, hospitalization, or emergency responders, so you can choose what feels safest and most aligned with your needs.
+If you are overwhelmed, in distress, or unsure what to do next, you deserve support that honors your autonomy and affirms your experience.
+This page offers a range of options β including peer support, community-based care, and crisis response services β so you can choose what feels safest and most aligned with your needs.

-🆘 If you are in immediate danger or experiencing a medical emergency, please call 911 or 988.
+If you are in immediate danger or experiencing a medical emergency, please call 911 or 988.

 Mobile crisis teams can be a helpful option, but they may take longer to arrive.